 The Armies of the Night (1968) reported somewhat more directly on a massive anti-war demonstration in Washington, during which Mailer was himself arrested.
 It's a subjective, often hilarious, often insightful and always self-absorbed account of those times.
 His follow-up, Miami and the Siege of Chicago (1969), dealt similarly with protests outside the Democratic and Republican conventions of 1968.

-Mailer's next foray into New Journalism was Of a Fire on the Moon (1970), a psychological account of the first human lunar landing.
+Mailer's next foray into what was coming to be known as New Journalism was Of a Fire on the Moon (1970), a psychological account of the first human lunar landing.
 He was developing a rapid-fire style of colliding insights and hyperbole in his "non-fiction novels" of this period:

 The astronauts were the core of some magnetic human force called Americanism, Protestantism, or WASPitude...
 They were the knights of the Silent Majority, the WASP emerging from human history in order to take us to the stars.